 Over the years there are a different type of CPU’s and CPU architectures are created.
 CPU is very complex according to its working style like how to get data, read instruction, process data, put data etc.

 X86 or 32 Bit

-x86 is one of the most popular CPU architecture. x86 is used in PC, Laptop, Server and Mobile devices.
-Intel and AMD are the main manufacturers of these type of CPU’s. x86 uses 32-bit instructions and data
+x86 is one of the most popular CPU architecture. x86 is used in PC, Laptop, Server, and Mobile devices.
+Intel and AMD are the main manufacturers of these types of CPUs. x86 uses 32-bit instructions and data.

 X64 or 64 Bit

 x64 bit extensive version of x32. x64 bit uses 64-bit instructions and data.
 AMD is the creator of the x64 but Intel also uses this architecture too.

 ARM is one of the most popular CPU architecture after x86 and x64.
 ARM is mainly used in Mobile Phones, TVs, Embedded systems.

 We can use the CPUID tool in order to get detailed information about our CPU.
 We can download CPUID for Windows operating system from the following link.